DashlinS/BBC-Website/README.md

 ### Navigation Bar
 <img src="https://github.com/DashlinS/BBCWebsite/blob/master/images/gifs/navbar.gif" width="1000" height="37">
 The BBC website navigation bar was simple to float, though figuring out the search bar and Logo placement took a bit of time.
 I applied its effect of color switching depending on which tab you were floating over.
-Figuring out which colors made it take longer.
-I'm happy to say I am happy with the results.
+The color matching color choices was quick after a little research.
+I am content with the results!

 ### More Hover Effects
 <p align="center">